arundurvasula/Maize-Background-Selection-Simulations/README.md

 - You can test out those parameters with `Rscript generate_[simtype]_params.r 1 2 3`.
 The output will be on the terminal with parameters saved as 'paramsFile.1.2.3'

+There is also a pipeline that uses slim to simulate maize domestication forward in time.

+To use the slim pipeline:

+1. `srun -n 1000000 slim_pipeline.sh` which runs slim_pipeline.sh (Rscript generate_slim_params.r jobid | msstats > stats.jobid)

 ###Coalescent Simulations:
 This pipeline uses ms to simulate maize domestication backwards in time.
 Directions to recreate simulations: